Silence.

 The impossible sight triggered her memory of the last normal minutes before everything changed.

 The memory began with the Q&A session.
-She'd shot her hand up first, as always: "Professor Zhang Xiaoyu (William), your multiverse theory—is there any way we could actually test it?
+She'd shot her hand up first, as always: "Professor William Zhang (Zhang Xiaoyu), your multiverse theory: is there any way we could actually test it?
 Any way at all?"

 The disappointment had been sharp but familiar.
 The most beautiful ideas always seemed locked away behind that word: hypothetical.
 She sat down, frustrated by the patronizing answer.